Milk (2008 American film): Plot

-The film opens with archival footage of police raiding gay bars and arresting patrons during the 1950s and 1960s, followed by Dianne Feinstein's November 27, 1978 announcement to the press that Harvey Milk and Mayor George Moscone had been assassinated.
-Milk is seen recording his will throughout the film, nine days (November 18, 1978) before the assassinations.
+Archival footage of police raiding gay bars and arresting patrons during the 1950s and 1960s is shown, followed by Dianne Feinstein's November 27, 1978 announcement to the press that Harvey Milk and Mayor George Moscone have been assassinated.
+Milk is seen recording his will throughout the film, nine days before the assassinations.
 The film then flashes back to New York City in 1970, the eve of Milk's 40th birthday and his first meeting with his much younger lover, Scott Smith.

-Dissatisfied with his life and in need of a change, Milk and Smith decide to move to San Francisco in the hope of finding larger acceptance of their relationship.
-They open Castro Camera in the heart of Eureka Valley, a working-class neighborhood in the process of evolving into a predominantly gay neighborhood known as The Castro.
-Frustrated by the opposition they encounter in the once Irish-Catholic neighborhood, Milk utilizes his background as a businessman to become a gay activist, eventually becoming a mentor for Cleve Jones.
-Early on, Smith serves as Milk's campaign manager, but he grows frustrated with Milk's devotion to politics, and he leaves him.
+Dissatisfied with his life and in need of a change, Milk and Smith move to San Francisco hoping to find larger acceptance of their relationship.
+They open Castro Camera in the heart of Eureka Valley, a working-class neighborhood evolving into a predominantly gay neighborhood known as The Castro.
+Frustrated by the opposition they encounter in the once Irish-Catholic neighborhood, Milk uses his background as a businessman to become a gay activist, eventually becoming a mentor for Cleve Jones.
+Smith serves as Milk's campaign manager, but he grows frustrated with Milk's devotion to politics and leaves him.
 Milk later meets Jack Lira, a sweet-natured but unbalanced young man.
-As with Smith, Lira cannot tolerate Milk's devotion to political activism, and eventually hangs himself.
-Milk clashes with the local gay "establishment" which he feels to be too cautious and risk-averse.
+As with Smith, Lira cannot tolerate Milk's devotion to political activism and eventually hangs himself.
+Milk clashes with the local gay establishment, which he feels is too cautious.

-After two unsuccessful political campaigns in 1973 and 1975 to become a city supervisor and a third in 1976 for the California State Assembly, Milk finally wins a seat on the San Francisco Board of Supervisors in 1977 for District 5.
-His victory makes him the first openly gay man to be voted into major public office in California and the third openly homosexual politician in the entire US.
-Milk subsequently meets fellow Supervisor Dan White, a Vietnam veteran and former police officer and firefighter.
-White, who is politically and socially conservative, has a difficult relationship with Milk, and develops a growing resentment for Milk when he opposes projects that White proposes.
+After two unsuccessful political campaigns in 1973 and 1975 to become a city supervisor and a third in 1976 for the California State Assembly, Milk wins a seat on the San Francisco Board of Supervisors in 1977 for District 5, after a change from at-large elections to district elections.
+His victory makes him the first openly gay man to be voted into major public office in California and the third openly homosexual politician in the entire United States.
+Milk meets fellow Supervisor Dan White, a Vietnam veteran and former police officer and firefighter.
+White, who is politically and socially conservative.